coreui/coreui-vue/packages/docs/components/button.md

 <CButton color="dark" variant="ghost">Dark</CButton>
 ```

-CALLOUT: Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.
+<CCallout color="info">Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.</CCallout>

 ## Sizes